 PG Dip in Pharmaceutical & Biopharmaceutical Engineering (CKP08)

 Many graduates working in the pharmaceutical industries with a scientific background find themselves working in areas which increasingly overlap with engineers and engineering.
 Many of them would like to develop an engineering based understanding of processes and production in a formal manner.
 This programme offers these graduates with significant benefits both to themselves and their companies by developing their skills set and employability across a wider range of roles through the enhanced continuing professional development that this programme offers.
 This programme also offers the pharmaceutical and biopharmaceutical industry with an opportunity to enable greater cohesion and understanding among inter and multi-disciplinary teams as graduates with science backgrounds receive a formal qualification in engineering.

-Informal enquires are welcome and should be directed to Course Administrator, Ms. Anne-Marie McSweeney or Programme Director, Dr. Maria J. Sousa Gallagher (see below).
+Informal enquires are welcome and should be directed to Programme Manager, Ms. Anne-Marie McSweeney or Programme Director, Dr. Maria J. Sousa Gallagher (see below).

 Dr Maria J. Sousa Gallagher